 In 2016 Ara Irititja became an Aboriginal Corporation – Ara Irititja Aboriginal Corporation (AIAC).
-AIAC ‘s members are other Aboriginal organisations across the Lands including the Pitjantjatjara Council, PY Media, PY Education Committee, NG Media and Indigenous Remote Communications Association (IRCA).
+AIAC ‘s inaugural members were other Aboriginal organisations across the Lands including the Pitjantjatjara Council, PY Media, PY Education Committee, NG Media and Indigenous Remote Communications Association (IRCA).
 In 2020 the project came under the umbrella of Anangu Pitjantjatjara Yankunytjatjara (APY) so is now administered by that organisation and directed by its Board.

 Institutional partnerships across Australia

 Ara Irititja has developed working partnerships with public institutions that have collections of archival and cultural material.
 It is this material that Anangu wish to be repatriated with the help of the Ara Irititja database.
 In some instances, Memorandums of Understanding have been developed.
 We liaise with and draw upon the archival resources of:

 - South Australian Museum, Adelaide SA